benbucksch/autoconfig-spec/draft-autoconfig-1.md

                               The server recognizes this user based on the IP address.
                               No authentication needed, the server will require no username nor password.
                     "TLS-client-cert":
                               On the SSL/TLS layer, the server requests a client certificate and the client sends one (possibly after letting the user select/confirm one), if available.
-(Not yet supported by Thunderbird)
                     "OAuth2":
                               OAuth2.
 Works only on specific hardcoded servers, please see below.
 Should be added only as second alternative.
                     "none":